Southwestern College Alumna, Patricia Meek, Recounts a Mission of Healing in the Mountains

 “The winds end when the snow caps of Mount Blanca melt.”
 This is a common saying in the San Luis Valley, especially in the spring when the thirty plus gusts blow grit across one’s teeth.

 It was a windy day.
-Our small group set out with our friend, Thomas, and his son to meet an archeologist in Del Norte.
+Our small group set out with our friend, Thomas, and his son to meet an archaeologist in Del Norte.
 Thomas, a paranormal anomaly investigator in the San Luis Valley, has spent several years searching sacred sites.
 He has been building a network of medicine wheels, and maintaining them through ceremony, keeping them spiritually active as a means to keep the negative energy in check, and to restore balance to these ancient sacred sites.

 As of late, there’s been a ghost problem.
 Thomas has gotten several requests in the past month to clear paranormal energy from people’s homes in a neighboring town.
 There have also been 21 sightings of a flying humanoid.
 For this reason, when he asked to help me complete a Southwestern College project that teaches earth-based medicine, he suggested we build a wheel in the vicinity of these sightings.

-We met up with the archeologist, a native of the area.
+We met up with the archaeologist, a native of the area.
 Like Thomas, he knows the area’s history well.
 Our caravan headed towards BLM (Bureau of Land Management), which is as close to a John Ford immortalization of an untamed no-man’s-land that exists in this post strip mall age.
 Except for the long cuts of dirt in-roads, this territory is off-grid.
 Not a wire, nor a tower to be seen.
 No cell phone service here.

 We followed the dust of our guides’ 4-wheel drives along a dirt road as faded as a wagon trail.
 After thirty minutes or so, we parked at the base of a rocky outcropping.
 In Southern Louisiana, from where I come, this would be a bona fide mountain.
 Immediately, we pulled on layered gear to protect us from the winds, and began our slow trek to the top.
 This is a high desert landscape of volcanic rock, chunks of chert, and sand.
 Very little grows here, but what does is tenacious: sage, pinion, juniper trees, barrel cactus, claret cup, and prickly pear.
 Springtime, the cacti are in full bloom, and there are bursts of color along the trek.